openpracticelibrary/openpracticelibrary/src/pages/practice/systemic-consensing.md

 ---
 templateKey: practice-page
+title: Systemic Consensing
+subtitle: How to find minimal viable decisions in a group
 date: 2019-08-15T09:41:01.795Z
 authors:
   - zene22
   - karstengresch
+tags:
+  - culture
+  - ideate
+  - value
 mobiusTag: foundation
+icon: /images/20220216_180527.jpg
 whatIs: >-
   A method helping to find the optimal decisions in groups of any size without conflict.